webfx-demos/.github/profile/README.md

 # WebFX Demos

-A space to host the WebFX demos ([WebFX][webfx-repo] is a Java-based cross-platform solution that can target 7 client platforms - including the Web - from a single application source code base).
+A space to host the WebFX demos. ([WebFX][webfx-repo] is a cross-platform solution that can target 7 client platforms - including the Web - all from a single application source code base written in Java & JavaFX).

 ## Featured demos

 In addition to the Web, our featured demos are also published on Google Play and App Store.
-These mobile versions require a 64-bit device (if you're not sure about your device, check out this [list](https://iosref.com/ram-processor) for iOS, or this [app](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker&hl=en&gl=US) for Android).
+You can install them on a 64-bit device (if you're not sure about your device, check out this [list](https://iosref.com/ram-processor) for iOS, or this [app](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker&hl=en&gl=US) for Android).

 ### Graphical demos